-However, you can’t assess which muscles are tight and which are weak simply by looking at a posture.
+You can’t assess which muscles are tight and which are weak simply by looking at a posture.
 It’s the equivalent of a car mechanic telling you what’s wrong with your car by watching you drive into the garage.
-It’s far better to assess the performance of your hip flexors directly.
+It’s more effective to assess the performance of your hip flexors directly.

 Try this for a second.
 Lie on your back and slide your hands between your lower back and the floor.
-Now bring a bent knee up towards your chest as far as it will go without the pressure on your hands increasing.
-That’s your available active hip flexion range.
-Notice that if you bring your leg further up you have to round out your lower back to do so (as felt by the pressure increasing on your hands).
+Now bring a bent knee up towards your chest and stop when you feel the pressure on your hands increase.
+That’s your available active hip flexion range of motion.

 How far did you get?
 Get someone to take a picture or look in a mirror.

 Now compare the angle between your thigh and your trunk, to the position you adopt on your bike when you get down on the drops.

 If that angle is a lot smaller on your bike, then you’re breaching your active hip flexion range of motion on the drops.
 That may explain why your lower back is flexing and causing issues.

 Use this exercise to improve the performance of your hip flexors.
 Lie down on a weight-lifting bench that’s been set on a small incline.
 Note the greater the incline, the more difficult the exercise.
 Keep one foot firmly planted on the floor and slowly bring the other leg up towards your chest.
 Lift the leg as far as you can, before slowly lowering it until your foot almost touches the floor.
 Make sure your knee and hip stay in line throughout.